In This Article

 How to Use It

 "Curcumin actually has a poor bioavailability since it's not well absorbed and it's quickly metabolized and eliminated from the body," she says.
-Levin recommends using cosmetic-grade skincare products with tetrahydrocucurminoids to reap all of the anti-inflammatory, anti-oxidative properties.
+Levin recommends using cosmetic-grade skincare products with tetrahydrocurcuminoids to reap all of the anti-inflammatory, anti-oxidative properties.
 However, Levin notes that the dosages of curcumin in different turmeric powders vary depending on where it is sourced and where the plant is grown.
 You can also try an oral curcumin supplement.
 "I recommend a supplement with curcuminoid with piperine, as this has been shown to increase bioavailability, or taking turmeric/curcumin with fat-containing foods in order to increase the absorption."

 "While turmeric and curcumin have been shown to be safe, there can be side effects," Levin says.
 The most common side effects are nausea, diarrhea, and abdominal pain.
-She explains that, when taken orally, curcumin can interact medication like aspirin and Coumadin, so be sure to consult your doctor before taking a turmeric supplement for the first time.
+She explains that, when taken orally, curcumin can interact with medication like aspirin and Coumadin, so be sure to consult your doctor before taking a turmeric supplement for the first time.
 It could also affect people with a history of gallstones and biliary tract diseases and shouldn't be used in women who are nursing or pregnant, according to Levin.

-There are also possible side effects from using turmeric in the topical form.
+There are also possible side effects of using turmeric in the topical form.
 "Many people think that 'natural' products are safe, but natural products can also cause rashes and, even worse, allergic reactions."
 If you have a history of eczema, contact dermatitis, or sensitive skin, you should consult a doctor before experimenting with using turmeric for your skin.